 Every individual who has online accounts to access services or applications invariably has had to establish answers to security questions.
-We logon to a new bank account, social media service, or check out our favorite online paid service, and we are required to enter responses to security questions.
-The purpose of these questions is to periodically re-affirm our identity, or to regain access if we forget our password, by providing our answers.
+We logon to a new bank account, social media service, or check out via our favorite online paid service, and we are required to enter initial responses to security questions.
+The purpose of these questions is to periodically re-affirm our identity, or to regain access if we forget our password, by providing our personal secret answers.

 Here are examples of some common security questions: